NEZ PERCE WARRIOR DANCING IN FULL TRIBAL REGALIA

 "The little children are freezing to death.
 My people, some of them, have run away to the hills and have no blankets, no food, no one knows where they are -- perhaps freezing to death.

 "I want to have time to look for my children and see how many of them I can find.
-Maybe I shall find them among the dead," Chief Joseph quote continued:
+Maybe I shall find them among the dead," Chief Joseph quote continues:

 "Hear me my chiefs.
 I am tired.
 My heart is sick and sad.
 From where the sun now stands, I will fight no more forever."

-Click HERE pbs.org for more information Chief Joseph, the Wallowa Valley, Nez Percé War of 1877.
+Click HERE pbs.org for more information about Chief Joseph, the Wallowa Valley, Nez Percé War of 1877.

 Kumeyaay Indians HomeAbout UsMission StatementPress KitContact Us